 The refrigerator and freezer sections defrost automatically.
-However, both should be cleaned once a month to help prevent odors from building up.
-Spills should be wiped up immediately.
+However, clean both once a month to prevent odors from building up.
+Wipe up spills immediately.

 To clean, turn the Refrigerator Control to off, unplug it, take out all removable parts, and clean the refrigerator according to the directions given below.